Alimir/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 2.5 =
+In this version, we have made a new option for buddypress custom notifications with some bug fixes.
+Attention!
+This new option does not work with bbPress -V2.6.

+= 2.4.2 =
+In this version, we have made some changes on plugin scripts!
+So, please clear your server cache after the plugin update.

+= 2.4.1 =
+Hello.
+Approximately 1 year, We haven't had any update! :( The reason for this delay was my military service.
+I apologize for this delay and unanswered support requests in wordpress forums and sented emails.

+= 2.4 =
+Hey Guys.
+Approximately 5 months, We haven't had any update!
+Yeah It's a long time :( The reason for this delay was my misery business and busy time of working on my final thesis in university.
+I apologize for this delay and unanswered support requests in wordpress forums and sented emails.
+Finally, I found a free time to working on "WP ULike" & some other of my plugins and answer the support requests.
+The first release of this work is WP ULike 2.4 with some new options and bug fixes.
+Hope to enjoy this version and I really excited to working on the premium version of WP ULike with many amazing abilitites as soon as possible.
+Best regards, Alimir.

 = 2.3 =
 In this version, we made some changes in the plugin scripts (wp-ulike-scripts.js)!
 So, please clear your browser cache after the plugin update.
 Also, After the plugin update If the new database table won't fixed, try deactivating the plugin and reactivating that one at a time.